 Kannada has a rich vowel system but lacks several English phonemes: the 'th' sound, the short /æ/ vowel (as in 'cat'), and the v/w distinction.
 Bangalore children who speak Kannada or Telugu at home often substitute 't' or 'd' for 'th', merge v and w, and pronounce short English vowels with a longer Kannada quality.
 These patterns require a phonics programme calibrated to South Indian English, not a UK or US model.

 Jolly Phonics is used in many Bangalore CBSE and ICSE schools.
-Schools known to implement structured phonics include Bishop Cotton, Greenwood High, New Horizon, Inventure Academy, Gear Innovative School, CMR National Public School, and Ryan International (Bangalore branches).
+Most established CBSE and ICSE schools in Bangalore run a structured phonics programme.
 Ask your child's class teacher which phonics programme and sound group they are currently on to understand where your child stands in the sequence.

 Ready to give your Bangalore child daily reading practice at home?